University Policy: 05-005 Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 5.2.2.
 Before a complainant reveals any information to a responsible employee, the responsible employee should make efforts to inform the complainant of the responsible employee’s reporting obligations.

 a.
-If the complainant wishes to maintain confidentiality, the responsible employee should direct the complainant to a confidential office or employee.
+If the complainant wishes to maintain confidentiality, the responsible employee should direct the complainant to an exempt employee.

-5.3.2.
-If an employee is unsure if they are performing a confidential professional role, they should contact EOA for guidance.
+5.3.4.
+If an employee is unsure if they are performing in an exempt professional role, they should contact EOA for guidance.

 6. Forms & Tools

 6.1.
-Equal Opportunity and Access Report Sexual Misconduct: https://cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=2
+Equal Opportunity and Access, Report Sexual Misconduct: cm.maxient.com/reportingform.php?OregonStateUniv&layout_id=2

 7. Frequently Asked Questions